flaviens/gsoc-sim-mem/documentation.md

 #### Linked list pointers

-Linked lists are logical structures maintained by the *i_meta_ram_out_tail* and *i_meta_ram_out_head* RAMs as well as four pointers:
+Linked lists are logical structures maintained by the _i_meta_ram_out_tail_ and _i_meta_ram_out_head_ RAMs as well as four pointers:

-* Reservation head (*rsv_heads_q*): Points to the most recently reserved extended cell.
+- Reservation head (_rsv_heads_q_): Points to the most recently reserved extended cell.
-* Response head (*rsp_heads*): Points to the next RAM address where a response of the corresponding AXI identifier will be stored.
+- Response head (_rsp_heads_): Points to the next RAM address where a response of the corresponding AXI identifier will be stored.
-* Pre_tail (*pre_tails*): Points to the second-to-last cell hosting or awaiting a response in the linked list.
+- Pre*tail (\_pre_tails*): Points to the second-to-last cell hosting or awaiting a response in the linked list.
-* Tail (*tails*): Points to the oldest cell hosting or awaiting a response in the linked list.
+- Tail (_tails_): Points to the oldest cell hosting or awaiting a response in the linked list.

 The order of the pointers must always be respected.
 They can be equal but never overtake each other, in the order defined by the linked list.

 Two distinct tail pointers are required to dynamically manage the two following cases:

-* The pre_tail address is given as input to the payload RAM if there is a successful output handshake and the value at the output has an AXI id corresponding to the AXI id of the considered linked list.
+- The pre_tail address is given as input to the payload RAM if there is a successful output handshake and the value at the output has an AXI id corresponding to the AXI id of the considered linked list.
 It must point to:
-  * The second-to-last element of the linked list if the list contains two reponses or more,
+  - The second-to-last element of the linked list if the list contains two reponses or more,
-  * The last element element of the linked list if the list contains just one response,
+  - The last element element of the linked list if the list contains just one response,
-  * rsp_head if the list contains no responses.
+  - rsp_head if the list contains no responses.
-* The tail address is given as input to the payload RAM in all other cases.
+- The tail address is given as input to the payload RAM in all other cases.
 This case disjunction prevents an output data from being output twice, and prevents any bandwidth drop at the output.
 It must point to:
-  * The last element element of the linked list if the list contains one response or more,
+  - The last element element of the linked list if the list contains one response or more,
-  * pre_tail if the list contains no responses.
+  - pre_tail if the list contains no responses.

 TODO Example diagramme

 #### Lengths

 In addition to the pointers, lengths of sub-segments of linked lists are stored to maintain the state of each linked lists, which is not fully defined by the four pointer and metadata RAMs only:

-* *rsv_len*: Holds the number of extended cells that have been reserved, but have not received any response yet.
+- _rsv_len_: Holds the number of extended cells that have been reserved, but have not received any response yet.
-* *rsp_len*: Holds the number of extended cells that have received some response already, but are still active in the sense that they either still hold responses dedicated to the requester, or await additional response of a burst for which the extended cell has already received some responses but not all.
+- _rsp_len_: Holds the number of extended cells that have received some response already, but are still active in the sense that they either still hold responses dedicated to the requester, or await additional response of a burst for which the extended cell has already received some responses but not all.

 Additionally, another length is combinatorially inferred:

-* *rsp_len_after_out*: Determines what will be *rsp_len*, considering the release of responses but not the acquisition of new data.
+- _rsp_len_after_out_: Determines what will be _rsp_len_, considering the release of responses but not the acquisition of new data.
 This signal is helpful in many regular and corner cases as it helps to manage the latency cycle at the output.

 #### Extended cell state

 ##### Internal counters

 For each extended RAM cells, additional memory is dedicated to maintaining the extended RAM cell state:

-* *rsv_cnt*: Counts the number of responses that are still awaited in the burst.
+- _rsv_cnt_: Counts the number of responses that are still awaited in the burst.
 When reserving an extended cell, this counter is set to the address request burst length.
 The counter is decremented every time a burst response is transmitted from this extended RAM cell to the requester.
-* *burst_len*: Stores the burst length of the address request corresponding to this extended RAM cell.
+- _burst_len_: Stores the burst length of the address request corresponding to this extended RAM cell.
-* *rsp_cnt*: Counts the number of responses that are currently stored in the extended cell.
+- _rsp_cnt_: Counts the number of responses that are currently stored in the extended cell.
 The counter is incremented everytime a response is acquired and decremented everytime a response is released.

-An extended cell is said to be valid (*ram_v*) (in a terminology similar to a cache line for instance) if *rsv_cnt* is non-zero or *rsp_cnt* is non-zero.
+An extended cell is said to be valid (_ram_v_) (in a terminology similar to a cache line for instance) if _rsv_cnt_ is non-zero or _rsp_cnt_ is non-zero.

 ##### Elementary cell offset

 These three elements maintain full knowledge of the extended cell state and give the offset of an elementary RAM cell inside an extended cell:

-* The offset for data output is given by $tail\_burst\_len - tail\_rsv\_cnt - tail\_rsv\_cnt$, which corresponds to the number of burst responses already released.
-The offset may be taken from the *pre_tail* instead of the *tail* in the cases described further above.
+- The offset for data output is given by $tail\_burst\_len - tail\_rsv\_cnt - tail\_rsv\_cnt$, which corresponds to the number of burst responses already released.
+The offset may be taken from the _pre_tail_ instead of the _tail_ in the cases described further above.
-* The offset for data input is given by $rsp\_burst\_len - rsv\_cnt$, which corresponds to the number of burst responses already acquired (regardless of whether they have been already released).
+- The offset for data input is given by $rsp\_burst\_len - rsv\_cnt$, which corresponds to the number of burst responses already acquired (regardless of whether they have been already released).

 #### Linked list detailed operation

-A pointer *pA* is said to *piggyback* another pointer *pB* when we impose that *pA* takes the same value as *pB*.
+A pointer _pA_ is said to _piggyback_ another pointer _pB_ when we impose that _pA_ takes the same value as _pB_.
+Typically, this happens when _pA_ needs to be updated, but has to stay behind or equal to _pB_.

 ##### Reservation

 Reservation is possible if there is some non-valid extended cell in the payload RAM.

-On reservation, the reservation head is
+On reservation,

+- The reservation head of the linked list corresponding to the address request's AXI identifier (_rsv_req_id_onehot_i_) is moved to the address of a free extended RAM cell.

+- If the response head used to point to an extended cell which already had received data (implying that is was equal to the reservation pointer), then the response head is piggybacked with the response head.
+This means, that if the reservation head is updated, then the response head is also updated with the same value.
+Else, they both remain untouched.

+\*

 TODO Continuer ici